Skip to main content

 • Certified death certificate

-• Letters Testamentary or Letters of Administration (if no POD/joint account)
+• Letters Testamentary or Letters of Administration (if there is no POD beneficiary, joint owner, or trust)

-• Trust documents and successor trustee identification (if trust is named as beneficiary)
+• Trust documentation and successor trustee identification (for a trust account or a trust named as beneficiary)

-How long the process takes at Tinker FCU: POD and joint accounts processed upon verification of documents; estate accounts vary based on probate requirements.
+How long the process takes at Tinker FCU: POD and joint accounts are settled once TFCU verifies the documents.
+Estate accounts follow the probate timeline.
+Under TFCU Bylaws Article III, Section 5(d), a deceased member's share account may be continued until the close of the dividend period in which administration of the estate is completed.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Tinker FCU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if no POD/joint account), and additional documentation depending on the account type.
+Tinker FCU requires several documents to process a claim, including Written notice of the death (the trigger under TFCU's Death or Incompetence clause), Certified death certificate, and Government-issued photo ID for the claimant, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-Tinker FCU's Member Services can be reached by phone at 1-800-456-4828 and email at memberservices@support.tinkerfcu.org for questions throughout the claims process.
+Tinker FCU's Member Service Center (option 6) can be reached by phone at 1-800-456-4828 and email at memberservices@support.tinkerfcu.org for questions throughout the claims process.

 When the deceased had multiple Tinker FCU accounts, some may need separate claims while others can be handled together.
-The Member Services can clarify what's needed for each account type.
+The Member Service Center (option 6) can clarify what's needed for each account type.

 Tinker FCU